 Voting will be done in secret and will be anonymous.
-There is only one Ballot Paper on this occasion, however the draft Ballot Paper currently contains 13 individual questions.
+There will only be one Ballot Paper on this occasion.
+Voting will take place on Sunday.

-Members will register for and collect their Ballot Paper individually; ballots will not be individualised, but the Secretariat will keep a record of how many ballot papers have been issued and which Assembly members collected their ballot paper;

-- There will be only one Ballot Paper, but due to the number of questions there will be approximately five pages in total; - Members will then move on to cast their Ballot in a booth.
-To allow the voting to happen as quickly and efficiently as possible there will be four booths in total, with three voting positions at each; - Completed Ballot Papers will then be placed in locked ballot boxes;
+- Members will register for and collect their Ballot Paper individually; ballots will not be individualised, but the Secretariat will keep a record of how many Ballot Papers have been issued and which Assembly Members collected their Ballot Paper; - There will be only one Ballot Paper, but for counting purposes each question will be on a separate sheet of paper; - Members will then move on to cast their Ballot in a booth.
+To allow the voting to happen as quickly and efficiently as possible there will be three booths in total, with four voting positions at each; - Completed Ballot Papers will then be placed in locked ballot boxes;